rsrini7/Smart-Support-Buddy/README.md

 - Monitor vector DB size and clean up as needed
 - Archive old vector embeddings
 - Optimize batch ingestion sizes

+## Deduplication Logic

+- All ingestion endpoints (MSG, Jira, Confluence, StackOverflow) now prevent duplicate entries in the vector database.
+- Deduplication is performed using a SHA256 hash of the main content fields (e.g., subject+body for MSG, summary+description+ID for Jira, content for Confluence, question/answer text for StackOverflow).
+- Before insertion, the system checks for an existing entry with the same hash and skips insertion if a duplicate is found.